sagan/simplegoproxy/README.md

 - `chrome120` : Chrome 120 on Windows 11 x64 en-US
 - `firefox121` : Firefox 121 on Windows 11 x64 en-US

+### Admin UI

+Simplegoproxy provides a http admin UI at `/admin/` path, e.g. `http://localhost:3000/admin/` .
+The admin UI allow users to generate entrypoint url for a target url and view history records of generated entrypoint urls.
+All data are stored in the browser local storage.

 ## Security tips